NodeBE4/opinion/_posts/2022-01-17-theoryofdoom.md

 But in the world of reality, the Russian military is overwhelmingly more powerful than Ukraine's.
 Over the past several months, Russia has amassed up to 175,000 troops on Ukraine's border (including now from both Russia and Belarus).
 For perspective, the entirety of the Ukrainian military totals around 200,000 to 225,000 active personnel.
 This is why, among other reasons, the idea that Ukraine could or would invade Russia is absurd.
 If you wish to pursue this on your own, compare Ukraine's so-called Air Force (and the inherited Soviet relic aircraft which comprise its fleet) to what Russia has now, on the relevant axes of comparison (age/condition, volume and pilot experience and etc.).
 Compare the extent of Russia's missile capacity (number, range and destructive capacity) to Ukraine's.
 Compare Russia's logistical/surveillance capabilities with Ukraine's.
 Compare heavy land-based capabilities.
 The list goes on and on.
 The point is that there is no military advantage Ukraine has to Russia.

 Yet, Putin claims Russia has "concerns" relating to Ukrainian military exercises which he characterizes as "unplanned."
 Putin's "response" is the military equivalent of a neighbor saying "I saw you lighting candles inside your house without letting me know, so because I am concerned you might light another, I have summoned a fleet of fire trucks and have jumbo jets at the ready to drop fire retardant on everything around you, just in case you should decide to light others.

+----- __39.18__ -----2022-01-20 13:16:06+08:00:

+> What’s with the insistence on meeting in person?
+Is that just because negotiations do better under those conditions, or for another reason?

+Negotiations work better in person than otherwise.
+That's beyond the scope of what's relevant to this subreddit so if you want to discuss further, we can DM.

 ### 40: [When you think of a profession, which one is scariest if they suddenly said… “Oops..”?](https://old.reddit.com/r/AskReddit/comments/s7kte1/when_you_think_of_a_profession_which_one_is/), submitted on 2022-01-19 15:43:12+08:00.